Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 --

+Note: Once the method invocation completes, any local variables, including parameters, are wiped out of memory.

+--

 An **Activation Record** is information about a method that contains values of parameters and local variables.

 When a method is called, this Activation Record is stored in a location on memory known as a **stack**.

 ---